Making our sport safer

 LTA & Sport England to embrace augmented reality for new safeguarding awareness campaign

-To mark Parents in Sport Week (7-13 October), the LTA and Sport England have announced they are partnering to launch ‘Safe to Play’, an innovative safeguarding awareness campaign that embraces the latest augmented reality technology to help keep those involved in sport safe.
+The LTA and Sport England have announced they are partnering to relaunch ‘Safe to Play’, an innovative safeguarding awareness campaign that embraces the latest augmented reality technology to help keep those involved in sport safe.

 TThe campaign is aimed at ensuring all parents, players and coaches are aware of the signs of abuse, how to report a concern and how to keep themselves, children and at-risk adults safe.

-To be rolled out across the country from later this year, the campaign will provide all LTA registered venues with pocket-sized cards to distribute to their members, including parents and players.
+To be rolled out across the country on the Bank Holiday Weekend (28th-30th May 2021), the campaign will provide all LTA registered venues with pocket-sized cards to distribute to their members, including parents and players.
 These ‘augmented reality’ cards will act as pocket reminder guides, which when scanned using the camera of a smartphone or tablet will deliver a range of engaging digital resources.
 Included will be a dramatised video telling one family’s story of abuse in sport, video guides on how to identify the signs of abuse, top tips on how to stay safe in sport, questions to ask when selecting a coach and a quiz to help drive awareness.

 David Humphrey, Head of Safeguarding at the LTA, said: “Nothing is more important than the safety and wellbeing of those involved in our sport.
 We have made significant progress over the last few years with tennis now at the forefront of safeguarding in sport.
 However, abuse can happen anywhere and at any time, and working with Sport England to lead and test an innovative campaign like Safe to Play demonstrates our commitment to helping prevent abuse from happening.”

 Great Britain Fed Cup star Harriet Dart has fronted a welcome video for the campaign, which will be displayed when anyone scans the cards.